doodledood/elm-split-pane/README.md

 Embed two views beside each other with a resizable splitter in between.

+**Currently does not support touch.
+Everything is implemented but the package cannot be published until [this issue is resolved.](https://github.com/elm-lang/package.elm-lang.org/issues/197)**

 ## Basic Usage

 Use it just like any other TEA component.